layilin/SP23-33852/_texts/sc-page066.md

 - Naked, her gold fruit to the God of noon.
 [220]
 - Remorseless to its youth; what pity, say,
 - Can the Cane's age expect?
 In vain, its pith
-- With juice nectarious slows; to pungent sour,
+- With juice nectarious flows; to pungent sour,
 - Foe to the bowels, soon its nectar turns:
 - Vain every joint a gemmy embryo bears, [225]
 - Alternate rang'd; from these no filial young